 Our previous summary of the simplification procedure can then be summarised as follows.

 In an AP form we have two groups of spiders.
 We have the boundary spiders and we have the internal spiders.
-The boundary spiders can be connected to any other spider (via a Hadamard edge) and carry any phase, but the internal spiders are only connected to the boundary spiders and can only have a phase of 0 or π.
+The boundary spiders can be connected to any other spider (via a Hadamard edge) and carry any phase, but the internal spiders are only connected to the boundary spiders and can only have a phase of or .

 Thanks to condition 1 of Definition 5.3.1, AP forms don’t treat inputs and outputs differently.
 Thus, from hence forth we will primarily study states in AP form.
 Here, we implicitly use the fact that we can treat arbitrary AP form maps as states by ‘bending wires’ to turn inputs into outputs.
 For example, the map from Example 5.3.3 can be treated as a state as follows: